noobsiecoder/edge-detection-filters/README.md

 # Edge Detection Filters

 This Python project focuses on implementing edge detection algorithms without using OpenCV library.
-It includes the Sobel edge detection technique.
+It includes the Sobel and Canny edge detection technique.

 ## Implementation